mrsushilshrestha/python/README.md

 # Operations on variables
 total = x * 2
 message = name + " is great!"  # String concatenation
+Type Conversion:
+You can convert one data type to another, such as from a string to an integer.

 python
 Copy code